Blu-Eagle/turntable-wifi-esp32/README.md

 this is a project you can find on thingiverse here: https://www.thingiverse.com/thing:4846512 this is a project you can find on Prusa here: https://www.prusaprinters.org/prints/65607-rotating-turntable-esp32-wifi-web-interface-28cm-d

+about the WIFI:
+- you will fine an open Access Point to connect: MyESP32AP
+- then go with the browser to http://192.168.4.1 then you find a slider for the speed and a switch button for the direction.